hapax/hapax.github.io/assets/maximal.md

 straight-line path from home $A$ to school $B$.
 But you can also take a route which stops at the candy store $C$ in between.

-Which route is shorter?
+Let's use $AB$ for the length of the route from $A$ to $B$, and so on.

+Now, which route is shorter, the direct route or the side trip to the candy store?
-Clearly, the direct route, unless the candy store was already on the way.
+Clearly, the direct route unless the candy store was already on the way.
-Although it's intuitive, we can prove it using circles.
+Although it's obvious, let's prove it using circles.
 For convenience, orient the rulers so that home $A$ is at the origin and school $B$ is on the vertical ruler.
 Draw circles from $A$ and $B$ which pass through the candy store $C$.